 Code of Conduct and Conflicts of Interest

-The Company has established a Code of Conduct that provides guidance to Directors and employees of the Investment Manager.
+The Group has established a Code of Conduct that provides guidance to Directors and employees of the Investment Manager.
 Under these principles Directors will:

-- conduct business in good faith and in a manner that will maintain confidence in the Company’s integrity;
+- conduct business in good faith and in a manner that will maintain confidence in the Group’s integrity;

 - perform their duties to high standards of honest, ethical and law-abiding behaviour;